OceanOptics/Inlinino/README.md

     - `ressources/`: User Interface Layout and Logo.
     - `*.py`: Core code of Inlinino.
     - `inlinino_cfg.json`: Applications parameters are saved in this file ([ReadTheDocs](https://inlinino.readthedocs.io/en/latest/cfg.html))
-  + `mcu_firmwares`: Firmwares to upload on a microcontroller for the previous DAQ module (deprecated)
-    - `PASC.cpp`: Precision analog to serial converter (PASC) firmware
-    - `Simulino.cpp `: Instrument simulator to test Inlinino with microcontrollers simulating the behavior of scientific instruments.
-  + `make.py`: Bundles Inlinino application into a .app or .exe depending on platform. pyInstaller must be installed.
+  + `make.py`: Bundles Inlinino application into a .app or .exe depending on platform, requires pyInstaller.
   + `setup.py`: Python environment setup file.

 When Inlinino is started an engineering log file is created in `logs/inlinino_<YYYYMMDD>_<hhmmss>.log` and keep track of most tasks executed (e.g. user interaction, creation of data log files, warnings, and potential errors).